Interactive advertising: Elements

 There are many different facets to interactive advertising, including varying methods and types.
 Using many different types of cognitive tools and advert presentations, organizations can enhance the impact of their campaigns with this type of advertising.
 According to Thorson (1996), all advertisements can be classified into one of five basic categories, including product/service, public service announcement, issue, corporate and political.
 Advert types also interact with the user's motives to influence outcomes, or consumer responses, reinforcing the need for Interactive Advertising as a means of persuading potential consumers and target audiences.

-Using the Internet as the main medium for interactive advertising to study the methods, types and outcomes, we can then sound out the different user or advertiser controlled aspects.

 User generated/controlled aspects

 Functions, Internet motives and mode are the main factors of user controlled aspects.
 In fact, a number of researchers and practitioners argue that consumers have more control on the Internet than do advertisers (Roehm & Haugtvedt, 1999).
 Some have gone so far as to argue that interactive marketing and advertising techniques will not work unless practitioners "step into the shoes" of and approach the Internet from the consumer's vantage point (Cross & Smith, 1997).